-CT may show solitary or multiple nodular masses of heterogeneous low attenuation in an enlarged spleen.
-There is generally irregular and poorly defined contours, is often detected in a globally enlarged spleen 16.
+CT may show solitary or multiple nodular masses of heterogeneous low attenuation in an enlarged spleen; necrosis and hemorrhagic areas may account for the heterogeneity 17.
+There is generally irregular and poorly defined contours 16.

-Occasional large subcapsular intrasplenic or perisplenic extracapsular blood collections (haemoperitoneum) may be present.
+Occasional large subcapsular intrasplenic or perisplenic extracapsular blood collections (hemoperitoneum) may be present.

-Some of these masses may show peripheral enhancement with the margins of the lesions are often irregular or poorly marginated.
+Some of these masses may show peripheral enhancement with the margins of the lesions often irregular or poorly defined.

-- pre-contrast CT: the tumours may appear hyperattenuating due to components of acute haemorrhage.
+- pre-contrast CT: the tumors may appear hyperattenuating due to components of acute hemorrhage

-- dynamic contrast-enhanced CT scans: the lesions may exhibit substantial peripheral contrast enhancement similar to that of hepatic haemangiomas 4.
+- dynamic contrast-enhanced CT scans: the lesions may exhibit substantial peripheral contrast enhancement similar to that of hepatic hemangiomas 4